F5Networks/terraform-gcp-bigip-module/README.md

-# Deploys BIG-IP in Gcp Cloud
+# Deploys BIG-IP in GCP Cloud

 This Terraform module deploys N-nic F5 BIG-IP in Gcp cloud,and with module count feature we can also deploy multiple instances of BIG-IP.